The Science of Healthy Baby

 Plus, it’s hard to resist that amazingly soft skin!
 Baby’s skin is much more delicate than your own.

-- Skin acts as a protective barrier, the first line of defense against outside organisms, toxins, irritants and allergens.
+- Skin acts as a protective barrier, the first line of defence against outside organisms, toxins, irritants and allergens.

 - Skin needs to remain properly hydrated to keep its barrier strong.
 Daily moisturizing with lotion or oil can help maintain skin’s essential hydration.